-The 13 rights we measure can be grouped into two broad categories: eight civil and political rights, and five economic and social rights.
+The initial 13 rights we are measuring can be grouped into two broad categories: eight civil and political rights, and five economic and social rights.
 Each category has its own methodology, and this document details the methodology behind the economic and social rights measurement.

-We also encourage you to use our Rights Tracker, which you can access from our website https://www.numers.org or directly at rightstracker.org.
-The Rights Tracker allows you to explore not only our civil and political rights metrics for 33 countries, but also our economic and social rights metrics for 128-195 countries (depending on the right).
+We also encourage you to use our data portal, which you can access from our website humanrightsmeasurement.org or from rightstracker.org.
+With the release of this interactive data tool, you can explore not only our civil and political rights scores for 39 countries, but also our economic and social rights scores for 194 countries.
 For each country you will be able to see its relative strengths and weaknesses, and you will also be able to explore performance on a particular right within different regions of the world.
-For the 33 countries we have survey data for, you will also see information on which population sub-groups are considered to be particularly at risk of abuses for each of the economic and social rights.
+For the 39 countries we have survey data for, you will also see information on which population sub-groups are considered to be particularly at risk of abuses for each of the economic and social rights.

-1 HRMI Economic and Social Rights Metrics Methodology - Executive Summary
+1 HRMI Economic and Social Rights Scores Methodology - Executive Summary

-This is a brief explanation of how we constructed the Human Rights Measurement Initiative (HRMI)'s economic and social rights metrics - shown in blue on the bar charts.
+This is a brief explanation of how we constructed the Human Rights Measurement Initiative (HRMI)'s economic and social rights scores - shown in blue on the bar charts.

-These metrics are adopted and adapted from the Social and Economic Rights Fulfilment Index (SERF Index) developed by Susan Randolph, Sakiko Fukuda-Parr, and Terra Lawson-Remer.1 The SERF Index gauges the extent to which countries meet their substantive economic and social right obligations of result.
-Specifically, HRMI's income adjusted "Quality of Life" metric and underlying income adjusted economic and social right metrics are the SERF Index and its underlying Right Indices.
-These income-adjusted metrics set a benchmark consistent with each country's immediate obligation of results under the International Covenant for Economic, Social and Cultural Rights (ICESCR).
-HRMI's global best "Quality of Life" and its component global best economic and social right metrics follow a similar methodology, but set a benchmark reflecting countries' common full obligation of results under the ICESCR.
+These scores are adopted and adapted from the Social and Economic Rights Fulfilment Index (SERF Index) developed by Susan Randolph, Sakiko Fukuda-Parr, and Terra Lawson-Remer.1 The SERF Index gauges the extent to which countries meet their substantive economic and social right obligations of result.
+Specifically, HRMI's incomeadjusted "Quality of Life" score and underlying income adjusted economic and social right scores are the SERF Index and its underlying Right Indices.
+These income-adjusted scores set a benchmark consistent with each country's immediate obligation of results under the International Covenant for Economic, Social and Cultural Rights (ICESCR).
+HRMI's globalbest "Quality of Life" and its component global best economic and social right scores follow a similar methodology, but set a benchmark reflecting countries' common full obligation of results under the ICESCR.
 For more in-depth information on how they are constructed, please see Section 2.